forgotten-pillar/fp-notes/content/doctrine/plan-of-slavation/from-all-eternity.md

   - https://www.youtube.com/watch?v=o_QKBMRlG48
 fpRelatedReads:
   - rediscovering-the-pillar
+createdDate: 2024-08-30T08:59:07.097+02:00
+modifiedDate: 2024-12-24T15:16:57+01:00
 ---

+> [!abstract]
+> The plan of redemption was devised from eternity and before time commenced, presenting an apparent paradox.
+Similarly, Christ exists as both eternal and begotten, maintaining eternal unity with God while receiving glory from the Father.
+These theological mysteries transcend human logic and must be accepted by faith rather than rational explanation, as their incomprehensibility stems from the limitations of human understanding.

 ## When was the plan of redemption devised?

 > [!egw] [ST February 5, 1894, par.
 6](https://egwwritings.org/read?panels=p820.12032&index=0)
 > All our thoughts and imaginations will not alter in the least any part of the plan of redemption **devised from all eternity**.